Delwood Community School District

-The Delwood Community School District is a public school district headquartered in Delmar, Iowa.
+The Delwood Community School District is a rural public school district headquartered in Delmar, Iowa.
 The district is mostly in Clinton County, with a small area in Jackson County, and serves the town of Delmar and the surrounding rural areas.

 Todd Hawley became superintendent of both Delwood and Midland Community School District in 2019.

 Schools

 The district operates a single elementary school in Delmar: